 Profile & Servicesexperience with results

-Penny Feil Principal of Accord Mediation, brings decades of mediation experience to the negotiation table.
+Penny Feil, Principal of Accord Mediation, brings decades of mediation experience to the negotiation table.

 Penny was admitted as a Solicitor of the Supreme Court of Queensland and the High Court of Australia in 1982.
-She has over twenty-five years experience as a mediator and actively assists parties in conflict to find solutions in a range of legal disputes.
+She has over thirty years experience as a mediator and actively assists parties in conflict to find solutions in a range of legal disputes.

 From this experience, Penny understands the need to guide parties through the mediation process in a neutral, confidential and independent manner, to ensure that parties to a mediation can move forward in a positive direction having reached a practical and durable solution to their issues.

 Penny’s mediation experience in family law includes parenting and property settlement matters, child support and spousal maintenance claims.
 In mediations involving child support matters, Penny brings her experience as a former Child Support Agency Senior Case Officer from 1997 to 2011.
 Penny was a member of the Legal Aid Queensland Panel of Mediators from 1991 to 2022..

 Penny has been a registered Family Dispute Resolution Practitioner with the Attorney General’s Department since 2009.
 She is able to issue Section 60 I Certificates in respect of family dispute resolutions.
 She is an Accredited Mediator under the NMAS (National Mediator Accredited System) and an Advanced Mediator with Resolution Institute.